 A Year Ago This Guy Was A Janitor.
-Now He’s Coding For A Hot Startup | Fast Company
+Now He’s Coding For A Hot Startup

 For black students, the perception is even more complicated because their representation on football and basketball teams is disproportionately high.
 A University of Pennsylvania study conducted between 2007 and 2010 found that at the college level, black men made up 57.1% of football teams and 64.3% of basketball teams, even though they only represented 2.8% of overall college attendees.

-But sometime in 2012, when he was 24, coding caught Pegues’ eye just as mobile apps were becoming fiercely popular.
+But sometime in 2012, when he was 24, coding caught Pegues’s eye just as mobile apps were becoming fiercely popular.
 That’s when tried to teach himself some Xcode.

-“I got no where, I had no clue what the hell I was doing,” he chuckles.
+“I got nowhere, I had no clue what the hell I was doing,” he chuckles.
 He was not so unhappy about being a custodian at Isaac Young, where he had worked for seven years, but it was far from ideal.
-“If I could have landed a full time position there…but that wasn’t going to happen,” he muses, adding that the district seemed to keep custodians working less than 30 hours a week, perhaps to avoid the cost of paying them benefits.
+“If I could have landed a full-time position there . .. but that wasn’t going to happen,” he muses, adding that the district seemed to keep custodians working less than 30 hours a week, perhaps to avoid the cost of paying them benefits.

 This was the crux of his problem.
-With little opportunity for upward mobility, Pegues was living at home with his mom at her one bedroom apartment in a public housing facility.
+With little opportunity for upward mobility, Pegues was living at home with his mom at her one-bedroom apartment in a public housing facility.
 Most nights, he slept on the floor.

-But in 2015, something important happened: thanks to his brief boxing career, Pegues was accepted into a program called the Kilimanjaro Initiative, an opportunity for young people in the U.S. and Africa who have used the study of martial arts to overcome adversity.
+But in 2015, something important happened: Thanks to his brief boxing career, Pegues was accepted into a program called the Kilimanjaro Initiative, an opportunity for young people in the U.S. and Africa who have used the study of martial arts to overcome adversity.
 Every year the organization shepherds a cohort through an experience-building climb up Mt.
 Kilimanjaro’s rocky slopes.
-As they hiked the alpine desert, Pegues’ troupe shared with one another their personal histories and the challenges they still faced.
+As they hiked the alpine desert, Pegues’s troupe shared with one another their personal histories and the challenges they still faced.
 High above the clouds, Pegues had an opportunity to talk about the difficulties in his life, growing up with a single mother who struggled to provide for her family while his father was in and out of prison.

 Pegues returned to America re-motivated to take another crack at coding.
 After all, he had just climbed a mountain; why couldn’t he build his own app?
 He took some classes through the online learning platform Udemy and mocked up an application using Ruby on Rails, which he sent to one of the founding members of the Kilimanjaro Initiative.

 “If I show you it,” Pegues says to me seriously, “it’s straight garbage.”
 He breaks into a smile, and we laugh.
 His experience reflects an overall problem with massive open online courses like Udemy and Coursera, which were once expected to upend college as we know it.
 It turns out online learning isn’t always the best way to learn a new skill.
-Still, Pegue says, the app was impressive enough that Kilimanjaro’s co-founder, Brion Bonkowski, asked Pegues to volunteer as a technology manager and brand ambassador for the Initiative.
+Still, Pegue says, the app was impressive enough that Kilimanjaro’s cofounder, Brion Bonkowski, asked Pegues to volunteer as a technology manager and brand ambassador for the Initiative.
 “That was something I could put on my resume.
 At the time, I didn’t even have a resume,” Pegues recalls.

 Pegues didn’t stop there.
 While working with Kilimanjaro, Pegues applied for General Assembly’s Opportunity Fund, a sponsored scholarship.
 The Opportunity Fund only offers a small number of grants every year.
 Pegues didn’t get it, but someone at General Assembly recommended he try out for the Code Bridge pilot through Per Scholas.
 He was accepted.